martinpllu/agent-dev-guide/README.md

 # agent-dev-guide

-**Auto-generate the perfect context document for your AI agents!**
+**Stop explaining your codebase to AI agents over and over again!**

+`agent-dev-guide` automatically generates a structured Developer Guide from your codebase.

+It dives deep, using a structured template to map your architecture and development environment - highlighting what's there and what's missing.
+It keeps the document brief to make best use of context.

-`agent-dev-guide` automatically generates a structured Developer Guide from your codebase, giving your AI coding agents the map they need for effective autonomous development.
+The Developer Guide instantly gives your AI coding agents all the knowledge they need to work with maximum efficiency and accuracy.

 ## Quick Start

-You can try it out in minutes:
+You can create a Developer Guide in a couple of minutes:

-- Run the generator prompt [generate.md](https://raw.githubusercontent.com/martinpllu/agent-dev-guide/refs/heads/main/generate.md) in your application workspace using your AI coding tool of choice: Claude Code, Cursor, OpenCode etc. Select the most powerful model with extended thinking for best results.
+- Run the generator prompt [generate.md](https://raw.githubusercontent.com/martinpllu/agent-dev-guide/refs/heads/main/generate.md) in your application workspace using your AI coding tool of choice: Claude Code, Cursor, OpenCode etc.
+- Select the most powerful model with extended thinking for best results.
-  - You can also include one or more 'plugin' prompts as described in Plugins below.
+> You can also include one or more 'plugin' prompts as described in Plugins below.
 - Your AI agent explores your codebase, systematically analysing it against the structured set of architecture patterns and development capabilities in the generator prompt.
 - The agent generates the Developer Guide in `agent-dev-guide.md`.
 - Include `agent-dev-guide.md` in your agent prompts, or incorporate it in rules files like `CLAUDE.md` or `.cursor/rules`